hazra1991/hazra1991.github.io/_posts/2025-08-18-opentelemetry-unified-observability-simplified-part-2.md

 - Data types (`stringValue`, `intValue`, etc.)
 You **cannot change these keys**.
 Every backend (Jaeger, Tempo, Honeycomb, Langfuse) expects **exactly this structure**.
+> The only this that is not fixed is the `atribute` parts where we can define cusome or our own key cvalue pairs
+> Rrem : this is also defined but not enfored
+{: .prompt-tip}

 ####  **What parts are your custom data?**